Bank Street College of Education logo

 1919

-Launched a pioneering nursery school for children aged fifteen to thirty-six months.
+Initiated a nursery school for children aged fifteen to thirty-six months.

 Renamed Bank Street College of Education and accredited to award Master of Science degrees.